 Robert Van Waarden / Survival Media

-That means listening to the communities who are getting hit the hardest, and following the leadership of those who are on the frontlines of the crisis.
+The work we do — and the ways we do it — has to address that injustice.
+That means listening to the communities who are getting hit the hardest, amplifying the voices that are being silenced, and following the leadership of the people on the frontlines of the crisis.

 photo: Sara Ravelo